Latest posts by Susan Silver (see all)

 Games I Play

 I was a lonely kid.
-I couldn’t get along with kids at school.
-I didn’t have a good home life either and spent much of my time in my room.
+The kids at school didn’t like me.
+At home, I spent much of my time in my room.
 I needed ways to entertain myself that didn’t involve others.
 Math was a great outlet for that!
 I liked making up my own games.
+This type of creative play came naturally to me.

 I made up two games which both relied on the fact that letters could represent numbers.